Green sturgeon: Diet

+Other interesting aspects

+The green sturgeon, like other sturgeons in the family Acipenseridae, possesses both mechanoreceptors and electroreceptors.
+The lateral line system in sturgeon comprises two distinct types of sensory receptors: electrosensory ampullary organs (AOs) and mechanosensory neuromasts (NMs).
+These structures help sturgeon thrive in their aquatic habitats by providing critical information about their surroundings.
+AOs enable sturgeon to perceive weak electric fields, a capability that is crucial for detecting the electrical signals emitted by prey and predators.
+These signals include low-frequency membrane potentials and muscle activity, allowing sturgeon to locate food sources or sense nearby threats.
+NMs, on the other hand, are sensitive to water movement and pressure changes around the fish.
+This mechanosensory function helps sturgeon detect water displacement caused by objects, such as obstacles.
+The electrosensory and mechanosensory systems enhance sturgeon's ability to forage, avoid danger, and navigate complex environments.

 Protected status

 On April 7, 2006, the National Marine Fisheries Service (NMFS) issued a final rule listing the Southern distinct population segment (DPS) of North American green sturgeon as a threatened species under the United States Endangered Species Act.
 Included in the listing is the green sturgeon population spawning in the Sacramento River and living in the Sacramento River, the Sacramento-San Joaquin Delta, and the San Francisco Bay Estuary.
-This threatened determination was based on the reduction of potential spawning habitat, the severe threats to the single remaining spawning population, the inability to alleviate these threats with the conservation measures in place, and the decrease in observed numbers of juvenile Southern DPS green sturgeon collected in the past two decades compared to those collected historically (NMFS 2006).
+This threatened determination was based on the reduction of potential spawning habitat, the severe threats to the single remaining spawning population, the inability to alleviate these threats with the conservation measures in place, and the decrease in observed numbers of juvenile Southern DPS green sturgeon collected in the past two decades compared to those collected historically.
+The southern DPS has been classified with a recovery priority of 5 under the ESA guidelines 55 FR 24296.
+This classification indicates a moderate extinction risk.
+Nonetheless, the potential for southern DPS to recover remains significant, particularly if measures are taken to reduce mortality sources and improve the quality and availability of critical spawning and rearing habitats.

 Critical habitat for the Southern DPS of green sturgeon was designated under the United States Endangered Species Act on October 9, 2009.

 The northern DPS of the green sturgeon (which spawn in the Rogue River, Klamath River, and Umpqua River) is a U.S. National Marine Fisheries Service Species of Concern.
 Species of Concern are those species about which the U.S. Government's National Oceanic and Atmospheric Administration, National Marine Fisheries Service, has some concerns regarding status and threats, but for which insufficient information is available to indicate a need to list the species under the U.S. Endangered Species Act.